NiklasEi/oicana/integrations/typst/README.md

 #oicana-image("logo")
 ```

- If the template is compiled through one of the Oicana integrations (for example out of C# code), the input values given by the integration would be used instead of the defined `development` values from the manifest file.
+ If compiled through one of the Oicana integrations (for example out of C# code), the input values given by the integration would be used instead of the defined `development` values from the manifest file.

+ A Typst project that configures Oicana in it's manifest file and uses the package `@preview/oicana` is called an [Oicana template in the documentation][oicana-template].

 ## Getting started